Plus: New Use of Donor Tissue for Research, Drug Development, and Retinal Transplantation in the Future

 Dr. McCartney came to LEITR after 20+ years of management experience in the pharmaceutical industry, focusing on ophthalmic diseases.
 As LEITR’s Scientific Director, he is responsible for developing scientific strategies for pre-clinical research.
 He has established in vitro and ex vivo model programs for ocular diseases with a focus on corneal disease, macular and retinal disease, and glaucoma.
 He has built and manages collaborative research teams, including formulating and implementing policies, procedures and budgets.
 Dr. McCartney has expanded LEITR’s research collaborations with scientists that are working to discover the underlying mechanisms of ocular disease, as well as clinical scientists dedicated to improving and enhancing patient outcomes.
 In past positions he has designed, conducted and interpreted hypothesis-driven experiments examining ultrastructural changes for in vivo, ex vivo and in vitro animal and human models of ocular diseases (corneal wound healing, dry eye, retinal degeneration, neovascularization, glaucoma) to evaluate pharmaceutical products and medical devices.

-Jeff Clark, B.Sc., Director of Customer Support - OcuScience®
+Jeff Clark, B.Sc., Former Director of Customer Support - OcuScience®

 Jeff Clark received his B.Sc. in biology, with a minor in chemistry from Washburn University in Topeka, KS.
-He has represented OcuScience® since 2008.
-He currently provides customer support to veterinarians, physicians, researchers, and technicians.
-Mr. Clark provides extensive product training, technical direction, and clinical support for the OcuScience® line of precision ophthalmic devices and has performed over 500 in-vivo ERG exams on a variety of species including; mice, rats, rabbits, dogs, and horses, in accordance with laboratory and clinical protocols.
-Mr. Clark also serves as a technical instructor at CE approved courses, wet labs, and workshops that OcuScience® offers to vision researchers and clinicians.
+Mr. Clark provided extensive product training, technical direction, and clinical support for the OcuScience® line of precision ophthalmic devices and has performed over 500 in-vivo ERG exams on a variety of species including; mice, rats, rabbits, dogs, and horses, in accordance with laboratory and clinical protocols.
+Mr. Clark also served as a technical instructor at CE approved courses, wet labs, and workshops that OcuScience® offered to vision researchers and clinicians.